xuwenyihust/Recommender-Systems/README.md

     * Add **'regularization'** parameter to improve the similarity.
     * Define the function to pick out **K nearest users** to a user.

-* Make **Recommendations**
-    * Choose n top rated items of each of the K nearest users.
-    * Combine them, remove dupilicates and sort.

 * **Predict Ratings** for these recommendations
     * Define a new function which returns K nearest users that have rated this item given a user & a item as parameters.
     * Weighted average of the neighboring user's ratings.